Maximum linearizations of lower sets in $\mathbb{N}^m$ with application to monomial ideals: Introduction

-\begin{defn} If $X$ is a partial order, we define $I(X)$ to be the poset of lower sets in $X$ ordered under inclusion, and define $D(X)$ to consist of those elements of $I(X)$ that can be obtained as the downward closure of finitely many elements. \end{defn}
+\begin{defn} If $X$ is a partial order, we define $I(X)$ to be the poset of lower sets in $X$ ordered under inclusion, and define $D(X)$ to be the ordered subset of $I(X)$ consisting of the finitely generated initial segments of $X$. \end{defn}

 Then we are interested in $D(\mathbb{N}^m)$ and $I(\mathbb{N}^m)$.
 (Note that in the case of $\mathbb{N}^m$, we could equivalently define $D(\mathbb{N}^m)$ to be the set of bounded lower sets, or the set of finite lower sets.)
 We prove the following two theorems: